-Dr Mark Flynn is the Chief Operations Officer and Responsible Individual for all of the SENAD children's homes in England.
-He is based at the SENAD head from Alderwasley Hall School. office in Derby.
+Mark Ryder is the Director of Care and Responsible Individual for all of the SENAD children's homes in All polices are available on SENAD website or at request England.
+He is based at the SENAD head office in from Alderwasley Hall School.
+Derby.

-Dr Mark Flynn Chief Operations Officer SENAD Group 1 St George's House Vernon Gate Derby DE1 1UO
+Mark Ryder Director of Care SENAD Group 1 St George's House Vernon Gate Derby DE1 1UO